 The traditional weapons used in wushu were originally derived from the weapons of ancient China.
 They can be categorized as follows:

-• Short Weapons: various swords (broadswords and straight swords), daggers, axes, and hammers
+- Short Weapons: various swords (broadswords and straight swords), daggers, axes, and hammers

-• Long Weapons: staff, mace, spear, trident, long-handled axes, and halberds
+- Long Weapons: staff, mace, spear, trident, long-handled axes, and halberds

-• Soft Weapons: rope dart, chain whip, meteor hammer, and three-section staff
+- Soft Weapons: rope dart, chain whip, meteor hammer, and three-section staff

 The four major weapons of wushu include:

-• Staff (, gùn)
+- Staff (棍, gùn)

-• Spear (, qiāng)
+- Spear (槍, qiāng)

-• Straight sword (, jiàn)
+- Straight sword (劍, jiàn)

-• Broadsword, also called a sabre (, dāo)
+- Broadsword, also called a sabre (刀, dāo)

 Other commonly practiced weapons include the three-section staff (三節棍, sānjié gùn) and 9-section whip (九節鞭, jiǔ jié biān), also called a chain whip.
 Some weapons are practiced in double-forms (one in each hand), such as double broadsword, double straight sword, and double chain whip.

 Almost every weapon has multiple variations.
-For example, (bàng) is a short staff, also called a whip staff.
+For example, 棒 (bàng) is a short staff, also called a whip staff.
 The straight sword is sometimes practiced with a long, trailing tassel, and is rightly called a long-tasseled sword (長穗劍, zhǎng suì jiàn).

 Staff (棍, gùn)

 The gùn is typically made from wax wood or rattan.
 These woods are strong, light, and flexible.
 Newer versions are also made from other lightweight materials, such carbon fiber.
 The staff is about the same height as the user (or an inch or two taller).
 It is typically tapered, thicker at the base and thinner at the top.
+Gùn are considered one of the oldest weapons, used throughout Asia as long as there has been recorded history.
+It is said in some traditions that monks – after studying basics for one year – were taught gùn to protect the monastery.

 Three-Section Staff (三節棍, sānjié gùn)

 Sānjié gùn have properties from all three weapon types.
 When the ends are wielded in each hand, it behaves like a pair of eskrima (short fighting sticks).
 When handled from the center section, it has many movements in common with a traditional gùn.
 And when handled from one of the ends, it is more like a soft weapon in its flexibility and length.
-Sānjié gùn - like their single-piece cousin - are often made from wax wood, but are also made from metals and carbon fiber.
-Each section is about 2' in length, with a short chain attaching the ends.
+Sānjié gùn – like their single-piece cousin – are often made from wax wood, but are also made from metals and carbon fiber.
+Each section is about 2′ in length, with a short chain attaching the ends.
+The flexibility of sānjié gùn make it difficult to master, as timing and understanding of the weapons reactions to movement are critical.
+However, unlike other solid weapons (such as the gùn), practitioners tend to know quickly if they are doing something wrong, as it often results in injury.
+These painful lessons reduce the chances of building bad habits or using improper techniques.

 Staight Sword (劍, jiàn)

 The history of the jiàn dates back over 2,500 years.
 In modern times it is used by both wushu and taijiquan practitioners.
-The jiàn is a double-edged straight sword, averaging 28" in length.
+The jiàn is a double-edged straight sword, averaging 28″ in length.
 The hilt is straight, and has a cross-guard with short wings (pointed either forward or backward).
 The pommel of the jiàn is weighted for balance, and some pommels have tassels attached.
 The blade itself typically has a very gentle taper at the end, and is about half the thickness at the tip of the blade as at the root.
+The jiàn was originally a military weapon, but was replaced by the dāo during the Han Dynasty.
+Today’s modern jiàn use much thinner blades which are much lighter and more flexible than their battle-wielded counterparts.
+A variation of the jiàn is the zhǎng suì jiàn (長穗劍), or long-tasseled sword.

 Broadsword / Saber (刀, dāo)